lmullen/lincolnmullen.com/source/_posts/2012-12-08-writing-in-vim-with-placeholders-and-quickfix.markdown

 {% endcodeblock %}

-That keymapping puts all of the markers into Vim's [quickfix][] buffer, which gives me a list of all the needed correction and lets me jump from one to another easily.
+That keymapping puts all of the markers into Vim's [quickfix][] buffer, which gives me a list of all the needed corrections and lets me jump from item to item.
 It looks like this:

 {% img ../../postimg/2012-12-08-quickfix.png %}